mouseless/governance/roles.md

   - Member people are added to GitHub organization
 - **Contributor**: People with no legal binding but known personally within our network who voluntarily contribute to public repositories
-- **Follower**: This is the base role to for the rest of the people in our Discord server

 Rules;

 - A person can have only one legal role
+- People without a legal role has default permissions in Discord

 ## Functional